naysok/Study-Kangaroo/README.md

 - Planarize
 - removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
 - Rod : Resistant rod, Angle に似てる
+- RigidPointSet : a set of points which maintain their relative positions
--SoapFilm : area minimizing triangle, for generating zero mean curvature meshes, 領域が最小で、曲率が均一なメッシュ
+- SoapFilm : area minimizing triangle, for generating zero mean curvature meshes, 領域が最小で、曲率が均一なメッシュ
 - SolidPlaneCollide : Collision between a plane and a solid
 - SplitAtCorners : break a polyline into multiple parts based "on angle" / Polyline, points(out)
 - Support : set support conditions for a beam end or rigid body